The Cosmic Expansion History from Line-Intensity Mapping

 Following Ref.~\cite{Bernal_IM}, we apply the Fisher matrix formalism~\citep{Fisher:1935,Tegmark_fisher97} to forecast constraints on the BAO measurements using the LIM power spectrum multipoles up to the hexadecapole.
 We take the fiducial values for the $\Lambda$CDM model parameters from the best fit to the combination of the full CMB Planck dataset and BAO from SDSS galaxies~\cite{Planck18_pars,Alam_bossdr12}.
 Finally, we use the halo mass function and halo bias fitting function introduced in Ref.~\cite{Tinker_hmf2010}.

 In table~\ref{tab:BAO_const}, we report forecasted marginalized 68\% confidence-level relative constraints on $D_A(z)/r_{\rm s}$ and $H(z)r_{\rm s}$ from the surveys considered.
 In Fig.~\ref{fig:constraints}, we compare them with existing~\cite{Alam_bossdr12,GilMarin_qsoeBOSS,eBOSS_Lyalpha_auto,eBOSS_Lyalpha_cross} and prospective~\cite{desi} measurements from galaxy surveys.
-Due to its poor spectral resolution, SPHEREx constraints on $H(z)r_{\rm s}$ are expected to be very weak.
-However, SPHEREx will provide constraints on $D_A(z)/r_{\rm s}$ of $\sim 3\% \!-\!
-5\%$ precision almost up to $z=5$.
-This is not the case for COMAP, whose power to constrain $D_A/r_{\rm s}$ and $H(z)r_{\rm s}$ is more balanced.
-While COMAP1 will be less precise, both COMAP2, with a precision of $\sim 5\% - 6\%$, and SPHEREx (only in the transverse direction) will be competitive with existing measurements, and not fall much behind of DESI~\cite{desi}.
+Due to its poor spectral resolution, SPHEREx constraints on $H(z)r_{\rm s}$ are expected to be very weak{, but it will provide $\sim 3\% \!-\!
+7\%$ precision constraints on $D_A(z)/r_{\rm s}$ almost up to $z=7$. } This is not the case for COMAP {or CII-StageII}, whose power to constrain $D_A/r_{\rm s}$ and $H(z)r_{\rm s}$ is more balanced.
+While COMAP1 will be less precise, both COMAP2, with a precision of {$\sim 3\% - 4\%$}, SPHEREx (only in the transverse direction), {and CII-StageII} will be competitive with existing measurements, and not fall much behind of DESI~\cite{desi}.